 - Applied Valuation & Financial Modelling Excellence - 2020 by Dr Bala G. Dharan, Digital Training, 05 Dec, 2020

-- Design Thinking: Drive Innovation and Develop an Entrepreneurial Mindset, Digital Masterclass, 09 Dec, 2020
+- Design Thinking: Drive Innovation and Develop an Entrepreneurial Mindset, Digital Workshop, 09 Dec, 2020